New swimmers are encouraged to try out to see if this will be a good fit. If you have any questions, ask Coach David.

 What do I need to know?

-Browse through the following to learn and get a link to our schedule, locations, ability levels, and equipment.
+Browse through the following to learn about our schedule, locations, ability levels, equipment, and how to join.

 Our schedule is fairly consistent, but the location may change.
 Our schedule page is regularly updated.
 If there are any last-minute weather or pool issues, they may not be posted, so feel free to email Coach David if you have any questions.